 From January 2016 to August 2017 the club met at The Star on Chester Road but we moved back to The Lord Palmerston when The Star's function room was converted into a distillery.

 Doing our best to abide by Billy Wilder's commandment 'Thou shalt not bore' it could be anything from a Hollywood classic, forgotten gem or a cult favourite.
 The twist is that every two weeks the film is linked to the one screened a fortnight before.
 We select three films somehow connected to that week's screening, and afterwards the audience vote for which one we show next.
 On the other weeks we'll show something connected to a recent event or as part of a festival.

 Membership is £15 a year, payable at your second film.
 Once you're a member entry to films is free.

 Members can reserve seats by simply emailing us and we'll hold your seat until 7.50pm (10 minutes before the screening starts).

-Northern Line: Archway or Tufnell Park
+Northern Line: Tufnell Park

 Articles about Tufnell Park Film Club

 In July 2015 we had our 100th screening.
 To mark the occasion we wrote this piece for Kentishtowner about our favourite screenings from our first century.

 We also did this interview for the Tufnell Park Life website about how and why we started the club and why we love running it.